chengsoonong/mclass-sky/README.rst

     logistic regression to assign a score to each feature.
 We then select the 17 best features, which included the original magnitudes plus a few colours.
 Dust extinction is a potential problem in photometry, so we compare three sets of reddening corrections (SFD98, SF11, and W14) to see which set is best at removing the bias.
-It turns out there is not much different between the three.
+The SF11 set performs the best, however the difference is very small.

 4. `Learning Curves`_
     To see how random sampling performs, we construct learning curves for SVMs, Logistic Regression, and Random Forest.
 A grid search with a 5-fold cross validation is performed to choose the best hyperparameters for the SVM and Logistic Regression.
+    We also do a polynomial transformation of degree 2 and 3 on the features.

 5. `Logistic Active Learning`_
     Let's see if we can be smarter at choosing our training set.
 Various active learning heuristics are looked at, including uncertainty sampling, query by bagging, and minimising the entropy and the variance of the example pool.

+5. `Predicting Unlabelled Objects`_
+    We predict the classes of the 800,000 million unlabelled objects using a random forest.